Pulinkunnu

-Pulincunnoo or Pulinkunnoo is a small village in the Kuttanadu region of Alappuzha district in the Indian state of Kerala.
+Pulinkunnu is a small village in the Kuttanadu region of Alappuzha district in the Indian state of Kerala.
 The Pampa river in Pulincunnoo is a route for houseboat tourism operators in Kuttanadu.
 The village is part of the islands dotting the Kerala Backwaters, a network of lakes, wetlands, and canals crisscrossing the state.
 The village is around 20 km from Alleppey and 15 km from Changanacherry.